 Beyond the office, there is an entire world ready for us to explore.
 Not everyone thrives in a cubicle, and not everyone is productive in that space.
-Droplr recently decided to take a leap of faith by offering remote positions for its US-based employees.
-As operations specialist and customer success representative for Droplr, this blog is dedicated to my experiences in shifting from a traditional office space to a remote employee.
+Droplr recently decided to take a leap of faith by offering remote positions for its U.S.-based employees.
+As operations specialist and customer success representative for Droplr, this blog is dedicated to my experiences in shifting from a traditional office space to a remote worker.

 At first, I was honestly a bit nervous.
 I have been working in an office for the last five years.
 Getting to sit in my pajamas every day sounded great, but was it really going to work?

 At the same time, remote work has always been a dream of mine as it has always represented the way I’ve wanted to live.
 In the current global marketplace, working remotely is becoming more and more culturally accepted.
 Every day there are more jobs that offer remote work options.

 Automattic can pull it off, so why not Droplr?
 Having talked to their Customer Success Advocate, Maria Scarpello, I was slowly buying into the whole idea.

 Maria works from her mobile home/office, wherever she’s parked (She lives in an RV!).
 Her take on remote work is that she works from wherever she wants, loves the fact that there’s no commute and the work hours are flexible to her productivity times.

 This gave me a sense of what the pros and cons of my future lifestyle would be: